-- Driver and passenger supplemental frontimpact air bag (NISSAN Advanced Air Bag System) - Front seat-mounted side-impact supplemental air bag - Roof-mounted curtain side-impact and rollover supplemental air bag - Seat belt with pretensioner
+- Driver and passenger supplemental frontimpact air bag - Front seat-mounted side-impact supplemental air bag - Roof-mounted curtain side-impact supplemental air bag - Seat belt with pretensioner

-Supplemental front-impact air bag system: The NISSAN Advanced Air Bag System can help cushion the impact force to the head and chest of the driver and right front passenger in certain frontal collisions.
+Supplemental front-impact air bag system: This system can help cushion the impact force to the head and chest of the driver and front passenger in certain frontal collisions.

-Front seat-mounted side-impact supplemental air bag system: This system can help cushion the impact force to the chest area of the driver and right front passenger in certain side impact collisions.
-The side air bag is designed to inflate on the side where the vehicle is impacted.
-Roof-mounted curtain side-impact and rollover supplemental air bag system: This system can help cushion the impact force to the head of occupants in front and rear outboard seating positions in certain side impact or rollover collisions.
-In a side impact, the curtain and rollover air bags are designed to inflate on the side where the vehicle is impacted.
-In a rollover, both curtain and rollover air bags are designed to inflate and remain inflated for a short time
+Front seat-mounted side-impact supplemental air bag system (if so equipped): This system can help cushion the impact force to the chest and pelvic area of the driver and front passenger in certain side impact collisions.
+The side air bags are designed to inflate on the side where the vehicle is impacted.

+Roof-mounted curtain side-impact supplemental air bag system (if so equipped): This system can help cushion the impact force to the head of occupants in front seating positions in certain side-impact collisions.
+The curtain air bags are designed to inflate on the side where the vehicle is impacted.

-These supplemental restraint systems are designed to supplement the crash protection provided by the seat belts and are not a substitute for them.
+This supplemental restraint system is designed to supplement the crash protection provided by the driver and front passenger seat belts and is not a substitute for them.
 Seat belts should always be correctly worn and the occupant seated a suitable distance away from the steering wheel, instrument panel and door finishers.
-See "Seat belts" earlier in this section for instructions and precautions on seat belt usage.
+(See "Seat belts" earlier in this section for instructions and precautions on seat belt usage.)

-The supplemental air bags operate only when the ignition switch is in the ON or START position.
+The supplemental air bags operate only when the ignition switch is placed in the ON or START position.

-After turning the ignition key to the ON position, the supplemental air bag warning light illuminates.
+After placing the ignition switch in the ON position, the supplemental air bag warning light illuminates.
 The supplemental air bag warning light will turn off after about 7 seconds if the system is operational.